-Which Archetype should you select for your MyPlayer?
-It’s the most important decision you will make in NBA 2K20.
-Choose from a list of specific traits to compliment your play style and control how your player will grow on the court.
+Each Archetype on MyPlayer gives you specific traits that will compliment your play style and dictate how your player will grow on the court.

 There are endless variations of skills that you can apply to your player, so we have refined the list to the 5 best archetypes for each position, shedding light on the traits and badges that your player can work unlock.